School Budget Information

 - Spending change: $1,054,122

 Board of Education Election

-School board candidate nominating petitions due in small city school districts in the office of the district clerk by 5:00 p.m. on April 28, 2021
+School board candidate nominating petitions due in small city school districts in the office of the district clerk.
+The deadline for petitions to be filed is at the end of April.

 To be eligible to vote, you must be: